rndm-com/rndm-transformer-plugin-react-native/readme.md

 npm install --save @rndm/transformer-plugin-react-native
 ```

-If you are using this as a submodule, then pass this into the 'addPlugins' method exposed by the
+If you are using this as a sub-module, then pass this into the 'addPlugins' method exposed by the

 ## Usage